Creditors Voluntary Liquidation (CVL)

 Employee entitlements such as wages, superannuation, annual leave, long service leave and redundancy pay are a high priority for repayment under the Corporations Act 2001.
 This means that employee entitlements will be paid before select secured creditor claims and all other unsecured claims such as those made by normal trade creditors.

-When an insolvent company in liquidation has no assets, a Federal Government safety net called the Fair Entitlements Guarantee Scheme (FEGS) pays its unpaid employee entitlements, with the exception of superannuation.
+When an insolvent company in liquidation has no assets, a Federal Government safety net called the Fair Entitlements Guarantee Scheme (FEG) pays its unpaid employee entitlements, with the exception of superannuation.

 C. UNSECURED CREDITORS